KOKC (AM): Ownership changes

-In May 1998, it was announced that KOMA and KRXO were to be purchased by Renda Broadcasting.
+In May 1998, KOMA and KRXO were announced as being purchased by Renda Broadcasting.
 New state-of-the-art digital studios in northeast Oklahoma City were constructed for the arrival of the legendary station.
-At 3 p.m. on November 9, 1998, KOMA began broadcasting from the new location.
+At 3:00 pm on November 9, 1998, KOMA began broadcasting from the new location.
 The studios, ironically, once housed KOMA's rival, WKY.
-Danny Williams, Ronnie Kaye and Fred Hendrickson all worked in the building during the 1970s when they were disc jockeys for WKY.
+Danny Williams, Ronnie Kaye, and Fred Hendrickson all worked in the building during the 1970s when they were disc jockeys for WKY.

 After 37 years of broadcasting in Moore, KOMA's studios became vacant and remained unoccupied until 2016, when the building was razed.
 KOKC's tower and transmitter facility remained at the former site.

-On July 15, 2012, Ty and Tony Tyler's "Tyler Media" entered into an agreement with Renda Broadcasting to purchase that company's Oklahoma City radio cluster (KMGL, KOMA, KRXO and KOKC) for $40 million.
-In accordance to limits imposed by the Federal Communications Commission on the number of radio stations a single broadcasting entity can own in a single market, Tyler sold KTLR and KKNG to WPA Radio for $1.6 million.
+On July 15, 2012, Ty and Tony Tyler's "Tyler Media" entered into an agreement with Renda Broadcasting to purchase that company's Oklahoma City radio cluster (KMGL, KOMA, KRXO, and KOKC) for $40 million.
+In accordance with limits imposed by the Federal Communications Commission on the number of radio stations a single broadcasting entity can own in a single market, Tyler sold KTLR and KKNG to WPA Radio for $1.6 million.
 Tyler's purchase of KOKC and its sister stations was consummated on November 13, 2012.

 Switch to talk and call letter change to KOKC

-In 2002, the station added The Radio Factor with Fox News Channel star Bill O'Reilly as well as CBS Radio News at the top of the hour, fueling speculation about a move to a talk format.
-Later that year, KOMA's then parent company, Renda Broadcasting, announced it was discontinuing the simulcast with KOMA-FM.
-The oldies format would remain on the FM station while the AM station would switch to all-talk.
+In 2002, the station added The Radio Factor with Fox News Channel star Bill O'Reilly, as well as CBS Radio News at the top of the hour, fueling speculation about a move to a talk format.
+Later that year, KOMA's then-parent company, Renda Broadcasting, announced it was discontinuing the simulcast with KOMA-FM.
+The oldies format would remain on the FM station, while the AM station would switch to all-talk.

-The launch date for the talk format was originally set for Monday, February 3, 2003.
-However, the disintegration of Space Shuttle Columbia on re-entry prompted the change two days earlier.
+The launch date for the talk format was originally set for Monday, February 3, 2003, but the disintegration of Space Shuttle Columbia on re-entry prompted the change two days earlier.